Splat! (video game): Gameplay

-The player guides Zippy, an X-shaped sprite, around a maze, viewed top-down, with solid walls, hazards and collectable rewards.
-The view of the maze scrolls randomly right, left, up or down.
-The object is for the player to survive for a period of time without making contact with either an edge of the playing area, represented as a brick walls, or hazards including water and spikes, all of which lose a life.
-If the player survives they receive a score bonus for completing the level and they proceed to the next level, which is a continuation of the maze, with less interval between scrolling steps and a shorter level duration.
-The first level lasts about two minutes, and by the seventh and final level this is down to about forty seconds.
+The player guides Zippy, an X-shaped sprite, through a top-down maze featuring solid walls, hazards, and collectible rewards.
+The maze view scrolls randomly right, left, up, or down.
+The objective is for the player to survive for a period of time without making contact with either the playing area's edges, represented as brick walls, or hazards such as water and spikes, all of which result in losing a life.
+If the player survives, they receive a score bonus for completing the level and advance to the next level, which is a continuation of the maze with less interval between scrolling steps and a shorter level duration.
+The first level lasts about two minutes, and by the seventh and final level, this duration decreases to about forty seconds.
 Points are awarded for collecting plums and clumps of grass, some of which are invisible.

-Completing a level of the game triggers a voice saying "Yippee!".
-On the ZX Spectrum release this was remarkable due to it overcoming the Spectrum's rudimentary sound capabilities.
+Completing a level triggers a voice saying "Yippee!".
+On the ZX Spectrum release, this was remarkable due to it overcoming the Spectrum's rudimentary sound capabilities.
 It was a very early use of digitized speech sound effects in home computer games.

 Promotion

-In a launch promotion Incentive Software offered 500 pounds to the player with the highest score by 14 January 1984.
-The prize was won by 17-year-old James Tant, with 112,930 points.
+In a launch promotion, Incentive Software offered £500 to the player with the highest score by 14 January 1984.
+The prize was won by 17-year-old James Tant, who scored 112,930 points.
 This was the first of Incentive Software's game-promoting competitions, for which the company was named.